blackrhinoabm/BlackRhino/tests/README_tests.md

         Tests whether the helper function for initializing a standard bank works and prints the standard bank for visual confirmation

+    # Tests for CentralBank
+    test_central_bank.central_bank__get_identifier([environment_directory, test_config_file, log_directory])
+        Tests whether the correct identifier has been read from the config file in tests/agents/central_bank the identifier is printed and can be checked against the file test_central_bank.central_bank__set_identifier([environment_directory, test_config_file, log_directory])
+        Tests whether the identifier read from the config file in tests/agents/central_bank can be changed and prints the original and changed ("new_ident") identifiers test_central_bank.central_bank__get_parameters([environment_directory, test_config_file, log_directory])
+        Tests whether parameters have been read from the file in tests/agents/central_bank and prints them out, these can be checked against the file test_central_bank.central_bank__set_parameters([environment_directory, test_config_file, log_directory])
+        Tests whether parameters have read from config can be overridden and prints the new values {'rd': 0.44, 'rl': 0.55, 'active': 1}
+    test_central_bank.central_bank__get_state_variables([environment_directory, test_config_file, log_directory])
+        Tests whether state variables have been read from the file in tests/agents/central_bank and prints them out, these can be checked against the file test_central_bank.central_bank__set_state_variables([environment_directory, test_config_file, log_directory])
+        Tests whether state variables have read from config can be overridden and prints the new values {'test': 0.66}
+    test_central_bank.central_bank__str([environment_directory, test_config_file, log_directory])
+        Tests whether __str__ function works properly, the printout can be checked against the config in tests/agents/central_bank
+    test_central_bank.central_bank__get_parameters_from_file([environment_directory, test_config_file, log_directory])
+        Tests whether the config file is read correctly, prints the identifier from the config file, which can be checked against the file in tests/agents/central_bank test_central_bank.central_bank__check_consistency([environment_directory, test_config_file, log_directory])
+        Tests whether the function for checking whether assets are equal to liabilities performs correctly, it should give True for central bank always, as central banks don't need to be consistent on the books test_central_bank.central_bank__get_account([environment_directory, test_config_file, log_directory])
+        Tests whether get_account works properly, printing the values of various balance sheet items, should give 100, 300, and 600 test_central_bank.central_bank__get_account_num_transactions([environment_directory, test_config_file, log_directory])
+        Tests whether get_account_num_transactions works, printing how many transactions of different types are in the balance sheet, should give 1, 2, and 3 test_central_bank.central_bank__add_transaction([environment_directory, test_config_file, log_directory])
+        Tests whether a transaction can be added, and prints the balance sheet before and after adding the transaction, allowing for the comparison test_central_bank.central_bank__clear_accounts([environment_directory, test_config_file, log_directory])
+        Tests whether accounts are cleared after using the appropriate function, and prints the number of items and their value in the balance sheet at the beginning, after adding a worthless item and finally after calling the function test_central_bank.central_bank__purge_accounts([environment_directory, test_config_file, log_directory])
+        Tests whether accounts are purged after using the appropriate function, and prints the number of itams and their value in the balance sheet at the beginning, after adding a worthless item and finally after calling the function test_central_bank.central_bank__getattr([environment_directory, test_config_file, log_directory])
+        Tests whether the parameters can be called using their name instead of going into the container, and prints the value of the parameter using both methods for comparison

     # Tests for Firm
     test_firm.firm__get_identifier([environment_directory, test_config_file, log_directory])
         Tests whether the correct identifier has been read from the config file in tests/agents/firms